JuliaData/Tables.jl/docs/src/implementing-the-interface.md

 As an additional source of documentation, see [this discourse post](https://discourse.julialang.org/t/struggling-to-implement-tables-jl-interface-for-vector-mystruct/42318/7?u=quinnj) outlining in detail a walk-through of making a row-oriented table.

+Sources that can push down column selection, filtering, or row limits can also support `Tables.Scan`.
+See [Scan Source Implementations](scan.md#Source-Implementations).

 ## `Tables.AbstractRow`

 ```@docs; canonical = false